Korywon/parking/README.md

-# parking
+# Parking Application

 ## Summary
-Assignment 3 is open ended.
+This project is to be turned in as assignment 3 and 4 for my software design class.
 The requirements are to maximize the profits for the owners of certain parking lots.
 For this application, it is designed to be a simple console appllication, using the concept of state machines to transition to and from UIs.
-The parking lot data is read in as .txt and .csv files for ease of access.
+The parking lot data is read in as .txt files for ease of access.
 This project is also heavily revolved around OOP concepts and incorporates inheritance, static variables and methods, and polymorphism.

 ## Running the Project